Providing quality ADA Defense, Business & Real Estate Services throughout the United States for over 40 years.

 ▪ Issues: accessiBe description does not sufficiently communicate image content and purpose.
 In this

-instance, it appears accessiBe’s automation logic cannot identify the text used in the image, and
+instance, it appears accessiBe’s automation logic cannot identify the text used in the image, and defaults to using a modified version of the uploaded filename,

 “FAS_BlogFooter1?fmt=png-alpha”.
 Since the filename does not describe the image’s